-2.4.4.1 Funding Options for Future Conservation and Demand Management Activities
+A new CDM framework has been established by the IESO 2.4.4.1 Funding Options for the Future Conservation and Demand Management Activities

-The 2021 CDM Guidelines indicate that distributors may include CDM activities (which may potentially include both capital and OM&A costs) in cost of service rate applications where the CDM activities are expected to come into service during the subsequent Price Cap IR term.
+The 2021-2024 period.
+The OEB intends to provide more direction regarding potential costs incurred by CDM Guidelines indicate that distributors from the 2021-2024 may include CDM Frameworkactivities (which may potentially include both capital and OM&A costs) in a future update tocost of service rate applications where the CDM Guidelines.activities are expected to come into service during the subsequent Price Cap IR term.
 In such cases, a distributor should identify if all costs of such CDM activities are included in the revenue requirement, or if the distributor intends to propose treatment similar to an ACM for these future CDM activities.
 If the latter, a distributor should provide supporting rationale (e.g., the preliminary cost information and ACM/ICM materiality threshold calculations to show that a similar capital project would qualify for ACM treatment based on the forecasted information at the time of the DSP and cost of service application).
 In such cases, if this approach is approved by the OEB, the nature and need for the CDM activity will be determined in the cost of service application, but cost recovery will be addressed during a subsequent Price Cap IR application.